ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 The scenario: <br>
-There are three participants (buyer, seller and DEX) of the DEX dApp and five different transaction types, which can be created by participants.
+There are three participants (buyer, seller and DEX) of the DEX dApp and five different transaction types, which are created by participants.
 The buyer wants to swap `ergAmt` ERGs for `tAmt` of `TID` tokens (of vice versa, who send the orders first doesn't matter).
 Both the buyer and the seller can cancel their orders.
 The DEX off-chain service can find matching orders and create a special `Swap` transaction to complete the exchange.